oktadev/okta-blog/_source/_posts/2020-01-16-transactional-mfa.md

 ## Learn More About MFA and Okta

 As you can see, the Okta Sign-In Widget can be extended to support outside the standard authentication scenarios.
 This allows you to reduce your development time in creating MFA or 2FA screens for your web application.
 The Okta Sign-In Widget also supports MFA enrollment as part of the capability which is also by default provided with the bootstrapping process above.
-I would like to end this with a modified note on Okta’s developer home page which shows:
+I would like to end this with a modified note on Okta's developer home page which shows:

 If you'd like to see similar content from our blog, check out these posts: